yusuf72100/sultan_animal_farm/README.md

 vorp_inventory

 ## TODO
+• Milk cows
+• Add a agressive state for some animals like bull
+• Add a animal boost craft and plant
-• Add human peds with the ability to outfit them, make them guard areas, etc
+• Add ability to mount certain beasts

 ## Disclaimers and Credits
-- This is a heavy modification of [bwrp_animalshelter](https://github.com/nerakhon/bwrp_animalshelter) (Made by nerakhon)]
+- This is a heavy modification of [rdn_companions](https://github.com/outsider31000/rdn_companions) (Made by Outsider)]